vrnprkh/pyDigitalCircuitDiagrams/README.md

 `{a, b -> c_.nameOfC}`

-To force a output line from a linked output port, place a `^` on the port label.
+To force an output line from a linked output port, place a `^` on the port label.
 For example:

 `{NOR:S.Set, Q2 -> Q1^.output1}{NOR: Q1, R.Reset -> Q2^.output2}`

 ### Block Height

-Blocks have two heights, an internal height (or a draw height) and a display height.
+Blocks have two heights; an internal height (or a draw height) and a display height.
 The internal height is the vertical height of the block, and is calculated as `1 + max(numberOfInputs, numberOfOutputs)`.
 This is the height of the block drawn.
-The display height is the internalHeight + 2 by default, but can be set to any value greater than that manually.
+The display height is the `internalHeight + 2` by default, but can be set to any value greater than that manually.
 To set this, end the block with `#height`.
 For example:

 `{a, b -> c, d#10}`